 Verify that appropriate methods are used to accept a basic component from a supplier, such as certificates of conformance, source verifications, audits, surveillances, receiving inspections, or a combination thereof.

+As documented in the Columbia Generating Station Safety Evaluation Report (SER) (Agencywide Documents Access and Management System (ADAMS) Accession No. ML20160A411), the NRC allows remote vendor surveillance during extenuating circumstances (e.g., pandemics) given that the conditions described in the SER are adequately met.

-Verify that vendors implementing an Appendix B QA program conduct audits. surveys of commercial-grade suppliers.
+Verify that vendors implementing an Appendix B QA program are conducting audits of Appendix B suppliers.
+Verify that vendors are conducting commercial-grade surveys of commercial-grade suppliers.
 These activities should be based upon the suppliers’ capability to supply the commodity desired in accordance with applicable codes/regulations.

+As documented in the Callaway Plant, Unit No. 1 SER (ADAMS Accession No. ML20216A681), the NRC allows an overall extension of 25 percent to the triennial audit frequency for supplier audits and surveys during extenuating circumstances given that the conditions described in the SER are adequately met.

+As documented in the Southern Nuclear Operating Company, Inc SER (ADAMS Accession No. ML21161A201), the NRC allows for the performance of fully remote and provisional remote audits and commercial-grade surveys during time of extenuating circumstances given that the conditions described in the SER are adequately met.

 Verify that the effectiveness of the control of quality is assessed at intervals consistent with the importance, complexity, and quantity of the product or service (i.e., approved suppliers list).
 See the Audits section of this inspection procedure for additional guidance.